 Turn your bounty of green onions, spring onions, or scallions into a simple seasoning salt!
 This easy recipe takes minimal effort and will make ordinary dishes taste gourmet.
 Learn how to make green onion salt following the steps below.

 Basically, green onion salt is an herb salt.
-You’re crushing sea salt into raw green onions and then drying them out to preserve that bite of fresh, green onion flavor.
+You crush sea salt into raw green onions, then dry them out to preserve that bit of fresh, green onion flavor.

 - Knife or scissors